 NOTE: In some models, replacing an oil pan gasket is a more involved task.
 For example, you may need to lift the engine off its mounts using an engine hoist to gain access to the oil pan.
-When you don't know how to access the oil pan in your car, the for you specific vehicle make and model is an excellent source of information.
+When you don't know how to access the oil pan in your car, the repair manual for you specific vehicle make and model is an excellent source of information.
 The manual shows you the location of every pan bolt and those components you may need to remove for easier access.
-You can buy an inexpensive service manual for your vehicle online or at most auto parts stores. repair manual
+You can buy an inexpensive service manual for your vehicle online or at most auto parts stores.

 1. After lifting the front end of your car on a pair of jack stands or ramps, block the rear wheels and set the emergency brakes.